 It was one of my stupidest ideas to date to, “accidentally”, not sort out my medication before I went to Brazil and have to, “figure something out”, for my last 2 weeks there.
 My life and my mental health were the best they had ever been, I felt completely in control of my actions, and I felt at relative peace.
 Why oh why then did my irritatingly morbid curiosity decide to mess with this?
 I remember saying to some friends that I met in Sao Paulo that when I went back to Barcelona I would be mental for a while.
 I knew deep down what this would do to me, yet decided to do it anyway - just as some sort of brain experiment?

 This post discusses the ridiculous fear of failure and the pressure to constantly achieve.
-It also speaks a bit about ADHD and the struggles related to living with ADHD.
+It also speaks a about the struggles living with ADHD

 I spent a large proportion of my childhood in Irish pubs in the UK and Ireland, and so spent a lot of time speaking to drunk, but sometimes very wise, adults.
 As a curious young child I would sit there quizzing them about their lives - where they´d been, what they had done, why they...
 Continue Reading →